Asynchronous Programming

 Why Asynchronous Programming?

-We often need to execute long-running operations (especially in web development).
 For example, we might need to fetch a resource from a server or request camera access from a user.
-In the first case, we need to wait for all the network packets to arrive, which might take a long time depending on your network connectivity.
+In the first case, we need to wait for all the network packets to arrive, which might take a long time depending on the quality of your network (especially if you happen to live in Germany).
 In the second case, we need to wait for the user to grant us access to the resource we require.

-Consider the following example:
+Consider the following "synchronous" example:

-function getTask(taskId) {
+function getUser(userId) {

-return `Task with ID ${taskId}`;
+return `User with ID ${userId}`;

 }

-const task = getTask(0);
+const user = getUser(0);

-function getTask(taskId) {
+function getUser(userId) {

-return retrieveTaskFromServer(taskId);
+return retrieveUserFromServer(userId);

 }

-const task = getTask(0);
+const user = getUser(0);

-Of course we want to avoid such a nuisance since this will result in the much dreaded negative user experience.
+Of course, we want to avoid such a nuisance since this will result in the much-dreaded negative user experience.

 Here is a step-by-step breakdown of what we want to accomplish:

-1. Call a function that starts a long-running operation.
+- Call a function that starts a long-running operation.

-2. The function should return immediately, so that the "main" program is able to do something else.
+- The function should return immediately, so that the "main" program is able to do something else.

 Promises

 To give another metaphor, consider the process of ordering a hamburger at SyncMcBurgers.
-For simplicity (and improved metaphormaking) we will pretend that SyncMcBurgers only has a single counter.
+For simplicity (and improved metaphormaking), we will pretend that SyncMcBurgers only has a single counter.

 Therefore, in reality the following process happens when you try to order something at SyncMcBurgers.
 You walk up to the counter and the employee takes your order (a hamburger) and starts preparing the hamburger right there at the counter in front of you.
 In the meantime, you have to wait at the counter until the hamburger is finished.